To learn more about the economics of climate change mitigation, and the rising costs of inaction, check out my other article.

 Contrary to what you’ve probably heard, carbon dioxide isn’t a pollutant — a higher CO2 concentration encourages plant growth, leading to lush forests.
 In turn, the presence of all that extra oxygen-emitting vegetation raises the air’s oxygen content.
 Our atmosphere is currently 21% oxygen, but 300 million years ago it was 35%, which enabled insects to become….larger.

 In other words, carbon dioxide by itself isn’t necessarily bad.
 The problem, as we can see from Figures 7 and 8, is that by burning fossil fuels we have greatly increased the atmosphere’s CO2 content virtually overnight, as far as the planet is concerned.
-Planet Earth has indeed experienced much higher CO2 levels before, but those increases usually occurred gradually enough that plant life had time to adapt and accommodate it into the carbon cycle.
+Planet Earth’s atmosphere has indeed experienced much higher CO2 levels before, but those increases usually occurred gradually enough that plant life had time to adapt and accommodate it into the carbon cycle.
 Figure 5 shows that on the occasions when CO2 spiked too quickly, an extinction event followed soon after.

-Since the first industrial revolution began a century-and-a-half ago, the combustion of fossil fuels has artificially added more than 100 ppm of CO2 to the atmosphere — almost 1 ppm per year.
+Since the first industrial revolution began a century-and-a-half ago, the combustion of fossil fuels has artificially added more than 100 parts per million (ppm) of CO2 to the atmosphere — almost 1 ppm per year.
 Our current pace is more like 2–3 ppm per year, and other things being equal, that rate is only going to increase further as humanity’s economic activity grows.
 It’s impossible to know for sure, but it’s doubtful that the carbon cycle will be able to accommodate this new CO2 fast enough to prevent it from having knock-on effects that will increase Earth’s energy balance (that is, warm the planet).
 It’s estimated that, at minimum, we’re locked into another 0.6ºC of global warming thanks to the CO2 that’s already been emitted.

 As was mentioned earlier, there’s little to no dispute over whether Earth’s average temperature has been rising over the last century.
 The question that skeptics raise, however, is how much human activity has contributed to that rise.
 The technical name for human culpability is Anthropogenic Global Warming (AGW).
 In fact, some believe that human impact on the planet is having such profound consequences that in the last two centuries we’ve moved beyond the Holocene era, and entered into a new geologic epoch known as the Anthropocene.